phideg/neptungen/README.md

 ```bash
 neptungen show_config
 ```
+# The default template
+The default template of neptungen is based on the "Web Page Template" offered by [W3C schools](https://www.w3schools.com/w3css/w3css_templates.asp).
+The next section will describe in more detail how you could design your own custom templates.

 # Customize your website
 You don't want to use the built-in website theme?
 Just create a template directory and specify the path to that directory in your config.toml file (`template_dir = "my_template_folder"`).